ORNL-Fusion/ips-examples/GENRAY_stand_alone_examples/GENRAY_basic_example/README.md

 The full path to the GENRAY executable appears in the config file.
 It presently points to the latest version maintained by Bob Harvey and Yuri Petrov and is subject to change.

-# Thre are presently two basic examples here
+## There are presently two basic examples here

 1. GENRAY_basic_example_EC
-_

 This example is a single ray ECH case from the GENRAY regresion test suite:
 CANONICAL_2004_ITER_TEST_one_ray.
 To run it on Edison: